rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/README.md

 I had previously worked with **CrowdStrike Falcon**, so using Sophos gave me a useful opportunity to compare how two endpoint security platforms present security activity.

-The biggest difference I noticed was not simply whether a threat was detected, but **how the platforms organize and expose the investigation data**.
+The biggest difference I noticed was not simply whether a threat was detected, but **how each platform organizes and presents the investigation data**.
 With Falcon, I explored endpoint detections and investigated activity generated through controlled techniques such as PowerShell, scheduled tasks, and credential-access testing.

 With Sophos, I spent more time exploring the relationship between: